xhhmacau/SRG-MoE/README.md

 # When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gate Framework

-This is the official PyTorch implementation of our paper: **"When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gate Framework"**.
+This is the official PyTorch implementation of our paper: **"When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gating Framework"**.
 Our model introduces a novel Mixture-of-Experts (MoE) architecture with EMA-based gating mechanism specifically designed for time series forecasting.

-## Key Features

-Our framework addresses the critical challenge of distribution shifts in time series forecasting through innovative architectural design:

-### **Mixture-of-Experts Architecture**
-- **Multi-Expert Integration**: Supports diverse expert models (PatchTST, NLinear, TCN)
-- **Dynamic Expert Selection**: Novel gating mechanism for optimal expert combination

-### **EMA-based Shift-Resilient Gating**
-- **Exponential Moving Average**: Trend-seasonal decomposition with SC-EMA
-- **Dual-Path Gating**: Separate pathways for trend and seasonal components
-- **Monte Carlo Dropout**: Uncertainty quantification for robust predictions

-### **Expert Models**
-1. **PatchTST Expert**: Patch-based Transformer for capturing local patterns
-2. **NLinear Expert**: Normalized linear model for stable predictions
-3. **TCN Expert**: Temporal Convolutional Network for sequential modeling

 ## Requirements